Everything you need to know about Carousel of Progress

 - The voice of Uncle Orville is Mel Blanc who also famously voiced Bugs Bunny, Daffy Duck, and Tweety Bird!

 - The original voice of John, Rex Allen, now voices the Grandfather in the finale of the show!

 Special thanks to Ashley Dion for writing this article!
-Former cast member turned annual pass holder, I am a native Michigander who moved her entire life to Orlando, FL to be surrounded by all things Disney.
-I met my fellow Disney-lover husband while working for the Mouse and now we frequent the Walt Disney World theme parks and resorts as pass holders as often as possible!
+Former cast member turned annual pass holder, I am a native Michigander who moved her entire life to Orlando, FL.
+I love being surrounded by all things Disney.
+I met my fellow Disney-lover husband while working for the Mouse.
+Now we frequent the Walt Disney World theme parks and resorts as pass holders as often as possible!